anoophp777/spring-webflux-jaegar-log4j2/README.md

 ## Overview

 Jaeger exposes Zipkin collector.
-We can use Sleuth+Zipkin in our spring boot app with minimal configurations to achieve 2 things:
+We can use Sleuth+Zipkin in our spring boot app with minimal configurations to achieve 3 things:

 > 1. Send instrumentation to Jaeger via its Zipkin collector

 > 2. Print Trace and Span related information in the logs using log4j2

+> 3. Be OpenTracing compatible!!

 ### The problem: